-Erosion and sediment control for all projects shall be designed, installed, maintained and decommissioned in accordance with the following principles:
+Erosion and Sediment Control for all projects shall be designed, installed, maintained and decommissioned in accordance with the following principles:

-- a) erosion and sediment controls are integrated with construction planning - b) effective and flexible erosion and sediment control plans are developed based on soil, weather, construction conditions and the receiving environment - c) the extent and duration of soil exposure is minimised - d) water movement through the site is controlled in particular clean water is diverted around the site - e) soil erosion is minimised - f) disturbed areas are promptly stabilised - g) sediment retention on site is maximised - h) controls are maintained in proper working order at all times, and - i) the site is monitored and erosion and sediment control practices adjusted to maintain the required performance standard.
+- a) Erosion and sediment controls are integrated with construction planning. - b) Effective and flexible erosion and sediment control plans are developed based on soil. weather, construction conditions and the receiving environment. - c) The extent and duration of soil exposure is minimised. - d) Water movement through the site is controlled in particular clean water is diverted around the site. - e) Soil erosion is minimised. - f) Disturbed areas are promptly stabilised. - g) Sediment retention on site is maximised. - h) Controls are maintained in proper working order at all times, and - The site is monitored and erosion and sediment control practices adjusted to maintain the required performance standard.